podium-lib/podium-lib.github.io/docs/api/layout.md

 considered first class in Podium so this module provides a `.middleware()` method for convenience.

-For writing podlet servers with other HTTP frameworks, please see the [HTTP Framework Compabillity](api/getting_started.md#http-framework-compabillity) section.
+For writing layout servers with other HTTP frameworks, please see the [HTTP Framework Compabillity](api/getting_started.md#http-framework-compabillity) section.